-- □ Child Protection and Safeguarding (Policy)

 - □ Special Educational needs (Policy)

 - Attendance (Policy)

 - Anti-Bullying (Policy)

 - Educational visits (Policy)

 - E-Safety (Policy)

-Signed by:

-Head Teacher Date:
+Signed by: Head Teacher Date: October 2021

-Chair of Governors Date:

 Steam Mills Primary is a caring and understanding school.
 We believe that considerate behaviour is an essential feature of school life and we share a common understanding of expectations between all members of our school community.